BenLanders/Password-Recovery-Tool/README.md

-# Password-recovery-cracking
+# Password-Recovery-Tool
-Simple programs for learning about password recovery/strength.
+Simple program for learning about password recovery/strength.